-Pivoting in a Pandemic: eKitabu Provides Sign Language Video Content For Students
+Pivoting in a Pandemic: eKitabu Provides Sign Language Video Content For Students in Kenya

 This is the next blog post in our new Pivoting in a Pandemic series.
 In each blog post, we'll highlight how different programs responded to COVID-19.
 This post focuses on eKitabu’s Digital Story Time.